fyysikkokilta/uolevi/README.md

 # Uolevi

+How to use Uolevi:
+1. To PLAY a song, you can press the reset button in Uolevi's arm.
+2. To STOP a song, you can hold the mode switch closer to the shoulder of the same arm until the eye LEDs turn on.
+3. To CHANGE the song, you can keep holding the mode switch until the LEDs turn off, after which the number of beeps will indicate which song is selected.
+To select the next song, you can repeat this process.
+When you hear the correct number of beeps, you need to wait until the song is copied onto onboard memory and Uolevi plays the song.
+The eye LEDs indicate a loading is in progress.
+At most the loading time is approximately 6 minutes for the longest duration of song programmable (9 min 21 s).
+4. To ADD new songs, you can take out the micro SD card in Uolevi's back, to the left of the battery compartment, and follow the programming instructions in the "Programming" directory.
+---

 Project documentation is split into the following directory structure:
 - 3D Models: 3D-printable mechanical components
 - Electronics: Schematics and bill of materials for PCB design